browserengineering/book/book/animations.md

         self.display_items.append(display_item)
 ```

-That's it: we've now got a bunch of `composited_layers`s containing
-all of the paint commands!

 Now let's turn to using those composited layers.
-To do that, we'll
+To do that, we'll need to
-need to create the draw display list that contains the layers.
-We'll
+create the draw display list that contains the layers.
+We'll build this by
-build this by taking each layer we've generated and considering all
+taking each composited layer we've generated and considering all visual effects
-visual effects applied to it.
-This will involve *cloning* each of the
+applied to it.
+This will involve *cloning* each of the ancestors of the layer's
-ancestors of the layer's paint commands and injecting new children,
+paint commands and injecting new children, with a `DrawCompositedLayer` at the
-with a `DrawCompositedLayer` at the bottom of the tree.
+bottom of the tree.

 So let's add a new `clone` method to the visual effects
 classes.[^no-paint-commands] For `SaveLayer`, it'll create a new
 `SaveLayer` with the same parameters but new children:

 [^no-paint-commands]: We won't be cloning paint commands, since
-    they're all going to be inside a layer, so we don't need to
+    they're all going to be inside a composited layer, so we don't need to
     implement `clone` for them.

 ``` {.python}